gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 ### Example: Using `//pose[@relative_to]` for co-located elements within a link

-There is often duplication of pose information in elements attached to links.
+The pose information of elements attached to links is often duplicated.
 For example, the following link has two LED light sources, which each have co-located collision, visual, and light tags, and the pose data is duplicated within each element.